 The third line of defense is the Internal Audit function providing independent and objective assurance of Triodos Bank’s corporate governance, internal controls, compliance and risk management systems.
 This includes the effectiveness and efficiency of the internal controls in the first and second lines of defense.

 In light of Triodos Bank’s growth, the impact of all new regulations, and the increased attention of supervisory authorities, Triodos Bank has made an important step up in its risk management organisation during the past years.
-The Director Risk and Compliance (CRO) is taking full responsibility for all the second line risk management and compliance activities, and reports directly to the Chief Financial Officer and its activities are supervised by the Audit and Risk Committee of the Supervisory Board.
+The Director Risk and Compliance takes full responsibility for all the second line risk management and compliance activities, and reports directly to the Chief Financial Officer and its activities are supervised by the Audit and Risk Committee of the Supervisory Board.

 The structure of the risk organisation meets banking industry standards and covers all relevant risks for Triodos Bank within the three following risk categories: Enterprise Risks, Financial Risks and Non-Financial Risks.
 Each risk type covers a number of risk categories (see diagram on the next page).